Giapppp/giapppp.github.io/content/posts/kalmar2024.md

 ]
 ---

 Last weekend, I played KalmarCTF 2024 with my team @1337%Yogurt.
-The cryptography category are so hard this year, so I only could manage to solve some of them.
+The cryptography category is very hard this year, so I could only manage to solve some of them.
 Here is my writeup for challenges that was solved by me

 ## Cracking The Casino